braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 ### Optimizations {#optimizations}

-For email, push, and webhook campaigns scheduled to send once, you can select an optimization.
+For email, push, webhook, SMS, and WhatsApp campaigns scheduled to send once, you can select an optimization.
 There are two optimization options: **Winning Variant** and **Personalized Variant**.

 ![Optimization options listed in the A/B Testing section when choosing your target audience.
 Three options are listed: No Optimiziation, Winning Variant, and Personalized Variant.
 Personalized Variant is selected.]({% image_buster /assets/img_archive/ab_personalized_variant.png %})